 The troubled descent of the crown of England through our numerous monarchs proves to be endlessly fascinating.
 Equally fascinating is the descent of the French crown, and no more so than the period of time when Charles VI and VII were kings.

-Charles VI's early reign was under the regency of his four squabbling uncles, there was mental illness, an invasion by our English king and four heirs, all who died leaving a fifth son, Charles VII who was born this day in 1403, to pick up the pieces.
+Charles VI's early reign was under the regency of his four squabbling uncles, there was mental illness, an invasion by our English king and four heirs, all who died leaving a fifth son, Charles VII who was born on the 22nd February in 1403, to pick up the pieces.

 Charles VII's reign was not unlike his nephew Henry VI of England's, it was a time of indecisiveness and uncertainty where too many people had their own ideas of how the country should be run and were not afraid to say so - Henry VI had his Somerset and his Duke of York and Charles had his Joan of Arc.